Quick Summary

 How to Optimize:

-- Streamline CI/CD pipelines for faster builds and tests.
+- Streamline CI/CD pipelines to reduce build and test durations.

 How to Measure This Metric: